HimanshuMittal01/housing-prediction/README.md

 |
 ├── notebooks          <- Jupyter notebooks.
 │
-├── pyproject.toml     <- Project configuration file with package metadata for │                         housing_prediction and configuration for tools like black │
+├── pyproject.toml     <- Project configuration file
-├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
-│
-├── setup.cfg          <- Configuration file for flake8
 │
 └── housing_prediction   <- Source code for use in this project.
     │